Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: Introduction

 Recently, all-dielectric metasurfaces have been demonstrated to enhance and manipulate nonlinear frequency conversation processes at the nanoscale\cite{Sain2019,Grinblat2021,Liu2022}.
 In addition to the advantages of low loss, high refractive index, and high damage threshold, they exhibit the multipolar characteristics with the coexistence of electric and magnetic resonant modes known as Mie-type resonances, giving rise to the strong localization of electromagnetic fields beneficial for the high nonlinear conversation efficiency.
 In particular, bound states in the continuum (BICs) in all-dielectric metasurfaces have been proved to be a promising way to achieve higher efficiencies of nonlinear optical processes by engineering the radiation leakage.
-When the radiation channel is opened, sharp quasi-BIC resonances with high quality factors ($Q$ factors) are formed accompanied by the strong local field enhancement\cite{Hsu2016,Koshelev2018a,Huang2023}.
-It was reported that such high-$Q$ quasi-BIC resonances can boost substantially nonlinear frequency conversion processes in dielectric metasurfaces such as SHG\cite{Vabishchevich2018,Carletti2019,Ning2021,Cai2023}, THG\cite{Liu2019,Xu2019,Koshelev2019}, and high-harmonic generation (HHG)\cite{Carletti2019,Zograf2022,Xiao2022,Zalogina2023}.
+When the radiation channel is opened, sharp quasi-BIC resonances with high quality factors ($Q$ factors) are formed accompanied by the strong local field enhancement\cite{Hsu2016,Huang2023}.
+It was reported that such high-$Q$ quasi-BIC resonances can boost substantially nonlinear frequency conversion processes in dielectric metasurfaces such as SHG\cite{Vabishchevich2018,Carletti2018,Ning2021,Cai2023}, THG\cite{Liu2019,Xu2019,Koshelev2019}, high-harmonic generation (HHG)\cite{Carletti2019,Zograf2022,Xiao2022,Zalogina2023}, sum-frequency generation (SFG)\cite{CamachoMorales2022, Zhang2022, Feng2023, Liu2024}, and four-wave mixing (FWM)\cite{Xu2022, Liu2023, Sanderson2024, Moretti2024}.
 Indeed, we notice the the quest for high conversion efficiency is rooted in the enhancement of local field inside the nonlinear nanostructures.
-Conventionally, the nonlinear frequency conversion process is simply attributed to the forward coupling of the fundamental waves to nonlinear waves.
-However, when the local field is large enough, the influence of backward coupling, i.e., the coupling of the nonlinear waves to the fundamental waves could not be negligible.
+Conventionally, the nonlinear frequency conversion process is simply attributed to the forward frequency conversion of the fundamental waves to nonlinear waves.
+However, when the local field is large enough, the influence of backward coupling, i.e., the backward frequency conversion of the nonlinear waves to the fundamental waves could not be negligible.